aisingapore/PeekingDuck/README.md

 We've designed PeekingDuck to be very flexible - you can create your own nodes and use them with ours.
 This [guide](docs/guide_custom_nodes.md) provides more details on how to do that.

+## Acknowledgements

+This project is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG-RP-2019-050).
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore.